philc/book-notes/lifestyle/the psychology of money - morgan housel.md

   last century, and they were impossible to predict.
 * "The correct lesson to learn from surprises is that the world is surprising", and not simply that "I'll never make that mistake again."
-* "An interesting quirk of investing history is that the further back you look, the more likely you are to be examining a world that no longer applies to today.
-Many investors and economists take comfort in knowing their forecasts are backed up by decades, even centuries, of data.
-But since economies evolve, recent history is often the best guide to the future, because it's more likely to include important conditions that are relevant to the future."
+* Even though we have decades and centuries of economic data which we can use to predict the future, economies evolve over time, and so the recent history is the most valuable because "it's more likely to include the important conditions that are relevant to the future?"

 ## Room for error (chap 13)